Can Moose Swim?

 Moose Are Good Divers as Well

 Moose love to feed on aquatic vegetation and will spend most of the day during the warmer months diving below the water to pull up the plants, such as water lily and pondweed, from the depths below.
-In addition to their diet of woody vegetation, aquatic plants are an important part of a moose’s diet as these plants have a higher sodium content.
+In addition to their diet of woody vegetation, aquatic plants are an essential part of a moose’s diet as these plants have a higher sodium content.
 A single moose requires more than 40 pounds of food daily, which explains why a moose spends much of the day eating!
+[7][8]

 Moose Can Swim Great Distances